Credit: Boundary Ranch

 9. Check out the Fall Colors with the City

 One of the best things about spending time outside in the fall is the pretty colors that the trees and bushes turn during the season.
-You don’t necessarily have to spend the day outside the city to enjoy the colors, instead take a gorgeous autumn day to explore the city’s parks.
-From Confederation Park where you can see loads of yellow Poplars, to Edworthy Park to see aspen, willow and balsam poplar, to Bowness Park and Prince’s Island Park where you can get some unique red and purple colors along with the standard yellows.
+You don’t necessarily have to spend the day outside the city to enjoy the colors, instead take a gorgeous autumn day to explore the city’s parks from Confederation Park where you can see loads of yellow Poplars, to Edworthy Park to see aspen, willow and balsam poplar, to Bowness Park and Prince’s Island Park where you can get some unique red and purple colors along with the standard yellows.
 Take a camera and a picnic lunch and enjoy!

 11. Take a Banff Ghost Walk